 The exotic locale means little to Impiety for the band's black metal-gone-death metal stylings make no apologies.
 Impiety was formed in 1990 and issued the Ceremonial Necrochrist Redesecration demo in 1992 and Salve The Goat...Iblis Exelsi demo in 1993.
 The band featured guitarist Xxxul at this point.
 An EP called Funeralight and a split release with Profanatica came out between the first two albums.
 Fyraun was forced to leave after being incarcerated for drug trafficking charges in 2000.
 He would rejoin the band at the end of 2001 after being freed only to leave again later.

 The band split up for a time and Shyaithan relocated for a while to Mexico and reformed the band with members of Ravager in the line-up.
-This after a split with Osmose Production over royalty and support issues.
+This, after a split with Osmose Production over royalty and support issues.
 Paragon Records gave Paramount Evil a North American release.
 Following the announcement of three separate European tours in support of Paramount Evil the band was faced with cancellations every time.
 Tormentors Of Tijuana was a special vinyl package pressed in a limited edition of 120 and recorded during the band’s Mexican tour of 2004.
 Formidonis Nex Cultus was issued on cassette by the InCoffin label and featured a different cover.
 The Singapore label Pulverised issued the Dominator EP in 2008.
 Aside from Shyaithan it featured a wholly new line-up.
 Terroreign also featured a line-up that was wholly new aside from Shyaithan.
 Impiety was touring Europe in April 2010 with Setherial.
 The bands were using The European Terror Reign Tour 2010 monicker.
 Impiety, which now featured singer and bassist Shyaithan, guitarists Guh Lu (Xeper and Divine Codex) and Eskathon and drummer Atum (Malfeitor and Divine Codex), would release a three-song EP through Singapore's Pulverised Records entitled Advent Of... in March.
 The EP was recorded, mixed and mastered at Music City Studio in Montebelluna, Italy.
 In 2011, Impiety was touring the Canada and the USA.
 The band was on Pulverised Records now.
 Impiety would release its next album, Ravage & Conquer, through Pulverised Records on May 8th.
+Tormentors Of Kota Bharu was recorded in Malaysia in 2011.
 Singapore’s Impiety has a deal with Hells Headbangers for the release of a new single and full-length album in 2013.
+An EP, called The impious Crusade, arrived instead.
+Several compilations and split releases lead to 2019’s Versus All Gods.
+Ironically, it was on a label named after a deity.
+This one was recorded at Hertz Studio in Poland.
+An EP, called Anal Madonna Redesecration, paid tribute to the Virgin Mary in 2020.

 Main man Shyaithan was the owner of To Megatherion metal store and recording studio in Singapore.